imagej/imagej.github.io/pages/BAR.md

-The default task of both the Python and IJM implementation of {% include github org='tferr' repo='Scripts' path='Snippets/README.md\#batch-processors' label='BAR' %}
+The default task of both the Python and IJM implementation of {% include github org='tferr' repo='Scripts' path='Snippets/README.md\#batch-processors' label='BAR' %} *Process Folder* scripts is filename randomization: 1) They copy images from one folder to another, 2) Rename their filenames using a random string and

-*`Process``   ``Folder`*` scripts is`

-filename randomization: 1) They copy images from one folder to another,
-2) Rename their filenames using a random string and 3) Log changes to a CSV table (so that id of randomized filename can be traced back to the original file).
+3) Log changes to a CSV table (so that id of randomized filename can be traced back to the original file).
 This approach allows for blind analyses of datasets that are sensitive to user interpretation.
 Below are the descriptions of {% include github org='tferr' repo='Scripts' path='Snippets/Process\_Folder\_PY.py' label='Process\_Folder\_PY.py' %}

-`and `

-{% include github org='tferr' repo='Scripts'
+and {% include github org='tferr' repo='Scripts'
 path='Snippets/Process\_Folder\_IJM.ijm'
-label='Process\_Folder\_IJM.ijm' %} .
+label='Process\_Folder\_IJM.ijm' %}.

 ##### Python